About MBIS

 The school underwent its first major expansion to accommodate the growing student population—a large new building was constructed with new facilities to enhance the learning environment.

-The first PTA was established, and inaugural extra-curricular activities began.
+The following year, the first PTA was established, and inaugural extracurricular activities began.

 1966